sreyafrancis/PlasticNet/README.md

 - ```'r'``` = result cloud, with the predefined class to color mapping
 - ```'e'``` = error cloud, with green/red hue for correct/faulty prediction
 - ```'s'``` = superedge structure of the superpoint (toggle wireframe on meshlab to view it)

-Add option ```--upsample 1``` if you want the prediction file to be on the original, unpruned data .